greenwyrt/plover2CAT/docs/README.md

 # Documentation

-Plover2CAT's documentation is moving from a one-file user manual to more structured help.

 To get started, go through the following tutorials that will go through installing, writing into the editor, adding formatting, and exporting the transcript.

 ## Get Started